maxmoebus/starter-hugo-academic/content/_index.md

         <div>There are a few common themes: <span class="mybuttons"><a href="/tags/interpretable-modeling/">interpretable modeling</a></span>, <span class="mybuttons"><a href="/tags/perceived-health/">perceived health</a></span>, and <span class="mybuttons"><a href="/tags/hci/">Human Computer Interaction</a></span>.
         Most of my past projects involved <span class="mybuttons"><a href="/tags/interpretable-modeling/">interpretable modeling</a></span> techniques to better understand the outcome of interest rather than simply predicting it.
 A few publications focus on <span class="mybuttons"><a href="/tags/perceived-health/">perceived health</a></span>, such as fatigue or sleep quality, and I've been a sidekick on a few publications in <span class="mybuttons"><a href="/tags/hci/">Human Computer Interaction</a></span>, where I mainly contributed to the (interpretable) statistical analysis.

-        Below are a some of most recent publications I've been involved in.</div>
+        Below are a some of the most recent publications I've been involved in.</div>

       # Page type to display.
 E.g. post, talk, publication...